AstromanGaming/rgb-gpus-teaming/README.md

 ```
 Note:

-- “sudo pkill -KILL -u your_username” is important for refresh the new or the upgraded installation!
+- ```sudo pkill -KILL -u your_username``` is important for refresh the new or the upgraded installation!
-- With the GUI, just click “logout”.
+- With the GUI, just click “Sign out”.

 ##